freia-lab/e3-gersemi/plc/README.txt

 		Removed the conditions for SQ4 parameters to be not equal zero - in fact we want them to be zero (current leads flows) to avoid cooling current leads too much when the heaters are disconnected during SQ4.
 GERSEMI_PLC_2022_04_08 - KG, Fixed the set-up of quench detection signal - set the negative logic and minimized the delays (FC402).
+GERSEMI_PLC_2022_04_11 - KG, Added calculating the total flow from the insert mafnet @4K also in SQ16.